 |Number of Testcases||3991|

 |False Alarm Test included|

-The following products were reviewed in this report.
-The manufacturers either provided the most up‐to‐date version, or confirmed that it was available on Google play at the time when the test/review took place.
-After the review, the manufacturers had the opportunity to fix any issues/bugs we found, and these improvements are noted in the final report.
+The products that participated in this year’s test are listed below.
+The manufacturers either provided us with the latest version of their product, or confirmed that it was available from the Google Play Store at the time of the test (July 2014).
+After the test, manufacturers had the opportunity to fix any flaws we found.
+Any problems that have already been solved are noted in the report.

 The chart below shows, that the protection rates against real Android malware are very high.
 This might be due to the increasingly aggressive detection by app reputation for apps that are not on Google Play, but maybe also because many of the participants in our test are leading mobile security vendors with good protection rates.